snitko/currency-rate/README.md

     CurrencyRate.convert('Bitstamp', amount: 1000, from: 'USD', to: 'EUR', anchor_currency: 'BTC')

+You can also use `#get` method to get just the rate.
+It basically works as `#convert`, but only returns the rate and the method signature (attributes passed) is different - attributes are not named:

+    CurrencyRate.get('Bitstamp', 'BTC', 'USD') # => 750
+    CurrencyRate.get('Bitstamp', 'USD', 'BTC') # => 0.001818182

+In the second case, we are trying to get the exchange rate for USD/BTC pair, which literally means "how much in BTC would 1 USD be?".
+If the source (Bitstamp, in this case) doesn't provide the inverted rate, the Adapter inverts the rate itself using the exchange rate for BTC/USD.

+You can also using `anchor_currency` with `#get`:

+    CurrencyRate.get('Bitstamp', 'USD', 'EUR', anchor_currency: 'BTC')

 For a list of available adapters, please see [lib/btc_adapters](https://github.com/snitko/currency-rate/tree/master/lib/btc_adapters) and [lib/fiat_adapters](https://github.com/snitko/currency-rate/tree/master/lib/fiat_adapters).